jamesjnadeau/jamesjnadeau.com/content/projects/fujitsu.md

 This was the Fujitsu version of the custom CRM systems I created that were tailored to the HVAC manufacturer industry.
 A lot of work went into customizing the ranking and training system for their needs.

+As of September 2014, fujitsu has broken ties with my old company Red Barn Media group and is having a go at building this system themselves.
+So the link above no longer takes you to the website I created.